Braid (video game): Plot

 Tim is a man searching for a princess who "has been snatched by a horrible and evil monster."
-His relationship with this princess is vague at best, and the only clear part of this relationship is that Tim has made some sort of mistake which he hopes to reconcile or, if possible, erase.
+His relationship with this princess is vague, but made a mistake which he hopes to reconcile or erase.
 As one progresses through the six worlds in Braid, storyline text at the beginning of each world provides further insight into Tim's quest for the princess, and alludes to the overarching gameplay mechanic of each level.
 The themes evoked include forgiveness, desire, and frustration.
 The final level, in which everything but Tim moves in reverse, depicts the princess escaping from a knight, and working together with Tim to surpass obstacles and meet at her home.
 Tim is suddenly locked out of the house, and, as time progresses forward, reversing Tim's actions, the events show the princess running from Tim, setting traps that he is able to evade, until she is rescued by the knight.
 Tim is revealed to be the "monster" from whom the princess is running.
 Following completion of the game, the player finds additional texts that expand the story.